BiteenMatlab/NOBIAS/README.md

 ## Usage

-Use this quick start guide for now.
+Use the quick start guide for now: https://github.com/BiteenMatlab/NOBIAS/blob/main/NOBIAS%20Quick%20Start%20Guide.pdf

 A detailed user guide will be finished very soon.